Dictionary definition for grace.

 Ephesians 4:7 (NKJV) But to each one of us grace was given according to the measure of Christ's gift.

-Today I read an excerpt from The Grace of God by Andy Stanley.
-The excerpt, The Story of Grace, was in an email from Devotions Daily.
-One of my posts is Grace Doesn’t Excuse Sin It Empowers Righteousness.
-The excerpt from Andy’s books expands that post and says that “Grace acknowledges the full implication of sin and yet does not condemn...But not just any grace.
+I later read an excerpt from The Grace of God by Andy Stanley.
+The excerpt from Andy’s book says that “Grace acknowledges the full implication of sin and yet does not condemn...But not just any grace.
 The grace of God.”

 from The Grace of God by Andy Stanley